 At the University of Arizona we keep you connected.
-Included free in all the residence halls you will find:
+Included free in all the dorms you will find:

 - Ethernet ports** in each room